elvindu04/elvindu04.github.io/_pages/about.md

 My name is Hanjun Du, and I am a senior year undergraduate student in Automation at SJTU, advised by [Prof. Yun Gu](https://imr.sjtu.edu.cn/en/po_facultyv/531.html).
 I am also fortunate to have worked with [Prof. Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/) and [Prof. Nanyun Peng](https://violetpeng.github.io/) as a research intern at UCLA.

-My primary research interest lies in the intersection of vision, language, and machine learning.
-Particularly, I have worked on medical image segmentation, 3D reconstruction and registration.
-During my research internship at UCLA, I worked on online reinforcement learning pipelines and vision-language-action models.
+My primary research interest lies in the intersection of vision, language, and intelligent systems.
+Particularly, I have worked on medical image processing, 3D reconstruction and registration in Institute of Medical Robotics of SJTU.
+During my research internship at UCLA, I worked on online reinforcement learning pipelines and Vision-Language-Action models, focusing on the generalization of Embodied Intelligence.

 My long-term goal is to build intelligent systems that can perceive, reason, and act effectively in complex real world environments.